Skip navigation

 • Return borrowed or rented items when productions are complete and return other items to storage.

-• Review scripts or other production information in order to determine a story's locale and period, as well as the number of characters and required costumes.
+• Review scripts or other production information to determine a story's locale or period, as well as the number of characters and required costumes.

-• Study books, pictures, and examples of period clothing in order to determine styles worn during specific periods in history.
+• Study books, pictures, or examples of period clothing to determine styles worn during specific periods in history.

 Detailed Work Activities